dapr/dotnet-sdk/samples/Client/DaprClient/Readme.md

 dapr run --app-id controller --app-port 5000 dotnet run
 ```

 Run the client sample as follows from samples/Client/DaprClient directory.
-Setting the "--rpc-exception" argument into true will invokes a route on the server side that causes it to throw an RpcException:
+Setting the "--rpc-exception" argument to true will invoke a route on the server side that causes it to throw an RpcException:
 ```
 dapr run --app-id gRPC_Client dotnet run --rpc-exception true
 ```